Love, Life Aur Lahore

-It started reran on Atv in Pakistan while in UAE and India the show was aired by B4U Network on B4U Plus.
+Reruns aired on ATV in Pakistan; in UAE and India, the show was aired by B4U Network on B4U Plus.

 Plot

 It is based on the unfulfilled love story of old Waris Ali & his beloved Hindu girl Gaitri, who get apart at the time of the independence of Pakistan in 1947.
 The heartwarming tale continues after 62 years tunneling through emotions, cultural divide, the human need to love & be loved.

-Story move around a man named Pari paiker (Sami Khan) and his childhood love Lubna Hameed (Fiza Ali) and their love story.
+The story revolves around a man named Pari paiker (Sami Khan) and his childhood love Lubna Hameed (Fiza Ali) and their love story.
 Pari paiker and Lubna Hameed both have an unmatched Chemistry which causes them frustration till the end and Lubna killed by tuba mangeter in the end for separation of Pari paiker from their mohalla.